-In this webinar, Dr. Carl-Gustaf Bornehag, Professor in Public Health Sciences at Karlstad University, Sweden, and Adjunct Professor at the Icahn School of Medicine at Mount Sinai, New York, and Dr. Shanna Swan, Professor of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, will describe the similarities and differences between these two populations and studies.
+In this webinar, Dr. Carl-Gustaf Bornehag, Professor in Public Health Sciences at Karlstad University, Sweden, and Adjunct Professor at the Icahn School of Medicine at Mount Sinai, New York, and Dr. Shanna Swan, Professor of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai, described the similarities and differences between these two populations and studies.
 Importantly the primary outcome, language delay (LD), was defined identically in the two cohorts.
-They will report on associations between LD and first trimester phthalate metabolite concentration in each cohort, and the finding that, despite important differences in populations and exposure levels, prenatal exposure to the same two phthalates was significantly associated with children's language delay in both SELMA and TIDES.
+They reported on associations between LD and first trimester phthalate metabolite concentration in each cohort, and the finding that, despite important differences in populations and exposure levels, prenatal exposure to the same two phthalates was significantly associated with children's language delay in both SELMA and TIDES.

 Carl-Gustaf Bornehag, PhD, is an environmental epidemiologist and Professor in Public Health Sciences at Karlstad University, Sweden, and Adjunct Professor at the Icahn School of Medicine at Mount Sinai, New York, USA.
 Dr. Bornehag's research focuses is on early life exposure for environmental factors such as endocrine disrupting chemicals (EDCs), food and nutrition, life styles, genetics/epigenetics etc. and how such factors interact and impact on children's health and development.
 This is done two major epidemiological studies in Sweden, the Dampness in Buildings and Health (DBH) study following more than 10,000 children from childhood up in adulthood and the Swedish Environmental, Longitudinal, Mother and child, Asthma and allergy (SELMA) study following more than 2,000 mother-child pairs from early pregnancy, over birth and up in school age.